Course guide of Learning Difficulties/Disabilities (2561121)

 Single final assessment

-To take advantage of the single final evaluation (according to article 8 of the Regulations for Evaluation and Qualification of the students of the University of Granada (NCG71/2), approved in Council of Government on May 20, 2013 and its modification (NGC112/3), approved on October 26 2016, published in BOUGR no. 112, of November 9, 2016), the student, in the two first weeks of teaching the subject, or in the two weeks following its enrollment, if this has occurred after the start of the subject, will request it, through the electronic procedure, to the Director of the Department, alleging and accrediting the reasons that assist him/her for not being able to follow the continuous evaluation system.
-However, due to unexpected and justified exceptional causes (e.g., work reasons, state of health, disability, mobility programs, representation or any other circumstance analogous), the sole final evaluation may be requested outside the aforementioned periods, under the same administrative procedure.
+To take advantage of the single final evaluation (according to article 8 of the Regulations for Evaluation and Qualification of the students of the University of Granada (NCG71/2), approved in Council of Government on May 20, 2013 and its modification (NGC112/3), approved on October 26 2016, published in BOUGR no. 112, of November 9, 2016), the student, in the two first weeks of teaching the subject, or in the two weeks following its enrollment, if this has occurred after the start of the subject, will request it, through the electronic procedure, to the Director of the Department, alleging and accrediting the reasons that assist you for not being able to follow the continuous evaluation system.
+However, due to unexpected and justified exceptional causes (work reasons, state of health, disability, mobility programs, representation or any other circumstance analogous), the sole final evaluation may be requested outside the aforementioned periods, under the same administrative procedure.

 Additional information